aditihaiman/myShell-systems/README.md

 # myShell-systems

 Features:
-      Forks and executes commands.
+- Forks and executes basic shell commands including cd, rm, cat, ls, etc.
-      Parses multiple commands on one line.
+- Parses multiple commands on one line.
-      Redirects using <, >.
+- Redirects using <, >.
-      Executes pipe using |.
+- Executes pipe using |.
-      Changes directories.
+- Changes directories.
-      Exits shell.
+- Exits shell.

 Bugs:
 - sometimes, the program doesn't exit immediately after typing "exit", but only after typing "exit" multiple times (but this doesn't always happen)
-<<<<<<< HEAD
-- when you type cd, it doesn't go to the home directory
+- when you type cd, it doesn't go to the home directory but typing "cd /" will
 - commands like "ls" or commands using ";" only work without spaces in between/after them.
 For example "ls" works but "ls " doesn't, and "ls;cd .." works but "ls ; cd .." doesn't

 Files and Functions:

-main.c
-      Handles all code and functions to create and execute the shell.
+      main.c: Handles all code and functions to create and execute the shell.

       /*============== char **parse_args( char * line );=================
       Inputs: char * line